umaimaraisa07/umaimaraisa07/README.md

 - 👋 Hi, I’m @umaimaraisa07
-- 👀 I’m interested in coding and learning
+- 👀 I’m interested in coding and cooking
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me umaima.raisa@gmail.com
+- 📫 How to reach me umaimaraisa772@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...